osudrl/cassie-mujoco-sim/README.md

 * If building fails because it can't find `mujoco.h`, specify the full path in the Makefile when including mujoco200_linux/include, rather than using `~`.

 ## New Visualization Features
+The F1 key will display a help screen that lists the most useful of the following functions.
 * Mouse Interactivity:
   * The camera can be rotated by holding left mouse button and can be moved by holding the right mouse button.
   * Zoom the camera in and out using the scroll wheel.